-Lexington in Kentucky is world-renowned for its excellent steed and the riding parks that make it a great destination for those looking to enjoy the experience of getting on horseback.
+Lexington, Kentucky, is world-renowned for its excellent steed and riding parks, making it a great destination for those looking to enjoy the experience of getting on horseback.

-However, the place is filled with many delightful places, monuments, and activities.
+The place is filled with many delightful sites, monuments, and activities.

-From artistic locales to historical sites, you will not have a single dull moment in Lexington, Kentucky.
+From artistic locales to historical sites, you will not have a dull moment in Lexington, Kentucky.

 The natural beauty of the place is also second to none.

-It also has its share of delectable eateries, breweries, and museums to make this place perfect for a complete holiday package.
+It also has its share of delectable eateries, breweries, and museums, making this place perfect for a complete holiday package.

-Situated in the heart of West Main Street in the downtown, this famous mansion dates back to the early 1800s.
+Situated in the heart of West Main Street downtown, this famous mansion dates back to the early 1800s.

 It is constructed of mesmerizing Georgian brick and has quite a colorful history to it.

-Mary Todd actually came to own this place only in 1932 when her father bought it.
+Mary Todd came to own this place only in 1932 when her father bought it.